eolementhe/guide/guide.md

 ![workflow-ftp-watch-folder-5](images/workflow-ftp-watch-folder-5.png)

-You should arrive on this page which lists all your Watchfolder folders that you have entered.
+You will have this page which lists all your Watchfolder folders that you have entered.
 This is also where you can delete FTP watchfolder by clicking on the red icon.

 ![workflow-ftp-watch-folder-6](images/workflow-ftp-watch-folder-6.png)